DioxusLabs/dioxus/README.md

 }
 ```

 - **`Copy` state**: Dioxus 0.1 to 0.4 relied on lifetimes to relax the rules of Rust's borrow checker.
 This worked well for event handlers, but struggled around async.
-In Dioxus 0.5, we've switched to a `Copy` state model borrowed from Leptos.
-You can use our `Copy` state implementation in your own apps using the [generational-box](https://crates.io/crates/generational-box) crate.
+In Dioxus 0.5, we've switched to a [`Copy` state model](https://crates.io/crates/generational-box) borrowed from Leptos.

 - **Different scopes**: Dioxus provides renderers for web, desktop, mobile, LiveView, and more.
 We also maintain community libraries and a cross-platform SDK.
 The scope of this work is huge, meaning we've historically released at a slower cadence than Leptos.
 Leptos focuses on the fullstack web, with features that Dioxus doesn't have like `<Suspense />`-based streaming HTML, islands, `<Form />` components, and other web-specific features.
 Generally, web apps you build with Leptos will have a smaller footprint.